 Does a Negative Space Have to be Empty?

+While this is how negative space is most often used, it’s not the only way.
 The negative space in an image does not have to be a blank area or white space.
 Things can be in the negative space area, but they should never be the main subjects.

 What Is Positive and Negative Space in Photography?

-Think about how negative space affects the motion of the eyes.
-The eyes will notice the negative space from afar.
-This will pull their eyes toward the main subject.
-It can be aided by other elements of composition, such as leading lines.
+It can help to think of where the composition will direct a viewer’s eyes throughout the scene.
+Consider how negative space affects the motion of the eyes.
+The eyes will notice the negative space from afar, pulling them toward the main subject.
+This effect can be aided by other elements of composition, such as leading lines.

-Tips for Using Negative Space in Photography
+How to Use Negative Space in Photography

 There aren’t too many specific rules for using negative space in photography.
 You will learn to use it intuitively by composing shots over and over again.

 When you see your main subject, slow down and look at the area surrounding it.
 Move around the subject and see if you can frame it with negative space.